How adapting your PPC strategy could be what saves your business during uncertain times

 Performance planning

-transparent logo for google trends
+Transparent logo for google trends

 By analysing current circumstances in order to understand how a crisis like the economic recession might impact your business not only now but in the long term, you can adapt your PPC strategy to make the most of even the most dire circumstances.
 By combining Google’s Performance Planner and Google Trends, you can predict how the crisis will affect consumer and competitor behaviour and use this to inform your own marketing strategy and advertising decisions.